Let's be friends

 30.

 And how many get to be “the best?”
 One team.
-And how many people on that team – are “The best?”
-Only one, I guess… – but maybe they are each the best at their thing.
-If I was building a baseball team, I would try to get the best coach, the best pitcher, the best catcher – and the best of everything.
+And how many people on that team are “the best?”
+Only one, I guess… but maybe they are each the best at their thing.
+If I were building a baseball team, I would try to get the best coach, the best pitcher, the best catcher, and the best of everything.

-If you go into heart surgery – do you think you’re going to end up with THE BEST heart surgeon?
-I read somewhere that there are only about 4000 Cardiothoracic surgeons in the US.
-So, that means that some of them – are “the worst” surgeons.
+If you go in for heart surgery, do you think you’re going to end up with the best heart surgeon?
+I read somewhere that there are only about 4,000 Cardiothoracic surgeons in the US.
+So, that means some of them are “the worst” surgeons.
 They’ll likely have high standards (we hope)!
-But – your heart surgeon is probably just “pretty good” relatively.
+But your heart surgeon is probably just “pretty good” relatively.

 You can't win

-Who wins Baseball?
-Car companies and Beer companies.
-Who wins Nascar?
+Who wins in baseball?
+Car companies and beer companies.
+Who wins in NASCAR?

 At some point, it’s all about value.
-If you aren’t very fast at your job – you are providing less value.
+If you aren’t very fast at your job, you are providing less value.
 You’ll still find work, but it’ll pay less.
-Maybe that’s ok for you.
-Other people will be more average – and they’ll have an average value.
-Some people will be exceptional.
-They’ll be able to do 2x the work of an average person.
-That’s an oversimplification – because the exceptional person might make decisions that have long-term effects.
+Maybe that’s okay for you.
+Other people will be more average, and they’ll have an average value.
+Some people will be exceptional and able to do twice the work of an average person.
+That’s an oversimplification because the exceptional person might make decisions with long-term effects.

-So, I’m certainly not saying that you should aim for “just good enough” – but I am saying / just get in there – and enjoy learning – and try your best to be the best you can be – and provide the most value.
-The industry is going to decide for you – just like any industry decides.
+So, I’m certainly not saying that you should aim for “just good enough,” but I am saying just get in there, enjoy learning, and try your best to be the best you can be and provide the most value.
+The industry will decide for you, just like any industry does.

-The 10-year-old playing soccer doesn’t have time to worry if they’ll be good enough to get picked to play for a national club.
+The 10-year-old playing soccer doesn’t have time to worry if they’ll be good enough to get picked for a national club.

 Most people are average.
 That's why it's an average!

 Some people are bad at their jobs.
 It’s true.
-But – they have jobs, right?
-Otherwise – there would be no servers in Los Angeles.
+But they still have jobs, right?
+Otherwise, there would be no servers in Los Angeles.
 It’s nice when people are good at their jobs!
 Be one of those people!

 Focus on your value

 Have fun.
 Learn things.
 Be honest.
 Work hard.
 Build up your value.
-And leave the abstract and unnecessary judgment of “good” and bad to someone else.
+Leave the abstract and unnecessary judgment of “good” and “bad” to someone else.
 Let the market decide.
-If you really do those things, you are going to be really valuable.
+If you really do those things, you are going to be very valuable.

 They still get jobs.
-They are just not that high paying – and probably have less long-term stability – but you CAN still learn on the job.
-The people you work with will also likely be in the bottom third of the class – and might reinforce more bad habits.
-It’s hard to get out of this one.
+They just aren’t high-paying and probably have less long-term stability, but you can still learn on the job.
+The people you work with will also likely be in the bottom third of the class and might reinforce more bad habits.
+It’s hard to get out of this cycle.
 People usually change their marketing plan instead of upgrading their skillset.
-It’s not ideal – but it’s what 1/3rd of the people do.
+It’s not ideal, but it’s what a third of the people do.

 A great outcome would be to be average!

-Once you get a job or start a company – or whatever you end up doing in the world of Web Design – you’ll learn more and more about your specific interests.
-Hopefully, you’ll find mentors and people you work with to teach you more – and you’ll learn by teaching the people around you.
+Once you get a job or start a company, or whatever you end up doing in the world of web design, you’ll learn more and more about your specific interests.
+Hopefully, you’ll find mentors and colleagues who will teach you more, and you’ll learn by teaching the people around you.

 This chart is silly!!!

-Instead of worrying about ‘good’ and ‘bad’ – how about you just learn things well – and focus on your passion.
-Then, when it’s time, pick the area that interests you most!
+Instead of worrying about “good” and “bad,” just learn things well and focus on your passion.
+Then, when it’s time, pick the area that interests you most.
 That’s where you’ll provide the most value.